 The Company's Board of Directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Board's Report including Annexures to Board's Report, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Board's Report, but does not include the financial statements and our auditor's report thereon.